 Each College is assigned a specific space within the tunnel staging area.

 Volunteers organize the graduates into two lines for the processional.

 - Graduate students and Ph.D./Doctoral candidates tassels on the left.

-The two lines are led out of the tunnel area and into the arena by College Marshals.
+Two lines are led out of the tunnel area and into the arena by College Marshals.

 Please turn off all cell phones before leaving the tunnel.
 These devices must remain off until the ceremony concludes.

 Graduates and their guests are asked to refrain from loud and disruptive behavior.
 Excessive loud behavior will not be tolerated and may result in removal from the ceremony by Campus Police.